-Once your pharmacy connects to the Drug Information System, a medication profile will be created for you in the system the first time you have a prescription filled.
-After that, all of your prescriptions will automatically be added to your profile.
+A medication profile will be created for you in the system the first time you have a prescription filled at your community pharmacy.
+After that, all your prescriptions will automatically be added to your profile.

 Your medication profile in the Drug Information System will be linked to your health card number; your pharmacy will be asking for this number when you get a prescription filled.